William Stephens (American politician): Governorship

 Like his predecessor Hiram Johnson, Stephens remained highly suspicious of Asian immigration to California, especially from Japan, which he viewed as an increasingly belligerent nation.
 In 1919, Stephens openly urged the California State Legislature to enact stricter exclusion laws to restrict Japanese immigrants.
 He declared that the influx of Japanese was a threat not only to California but to the United States.
 Through the remainder of his governorship, Stephens sought the aid of other governors and public officials to restrict Japanese immigration.
 In part, some of his goals were realized by the federal Immigration Act of 1924.

 Despite threats on his life, Stephens remained publicly visible throughout his governorship.
 He was part of the general welcoming committee when Edward, Prince of Wales, arrived aboard HMS Renown in San Diego Bay in 1920, during the future British monarch's first visit to California.
-Stephens was also present when his daughter, (Barbara) Mrs. Randolph T. Zane, ceremonially launched the battleship USS California.
+Stephens was also present when his daughter, Barbara (Mrs. Randolph T.) Zane, ceremonially launched the battleship USS California.

 During his governorship, Stephens realized his lifelong dream by passing the California Bar to become a lawyer.

+Reelection loss

 In the final months of his governorship, Stephens vetoed bills that would deregulate state utilities, vowing to keep Johnson's Progressive reforms.

 In 1922, Stephens sought another term as governor.
 However, Republican ranks had grown decidedly more conservative since 1918.
-He lost the Republican gubernatorial primary election, to California State Treasurer Friend Richardson.
+He lost the Republican gubernatorial primary to California State Treasurer Friend William Richardson.